Board of Ethics

 - Coryell Duty

 - Marsha Kish

 In 1998, the City Council enacted a Code of Ethics and established a Board of Ethics to manage its implementation.
 The Code of Ethics was not a response to ethical problems in the City of Lakeway.
 It was a response to a typical concern in any growing organization.
 The purpose in establishing controls and procedures is to assure expectations of ethical conduct are clearly understood and practiced.
 Under the guidance of the city attorney, the Board of Ethics approved a revision of the entire Code of Ethics, which was adopted by the City Council in August of 2013.
 The Code is reviewed and amended as necessary.

 Code of Ethics ProvisionsThe Code of Ethics provides that it is unlawful and a violation of the Code to directly or indirectly knowingly give or provide gratuitous economic benefits, exceeding a total value of $ 50 per donor per calendar year, to any person elected, appointed, or employed to serve the City in any office or position.

 Individuals Subject to the Code of Ethics

-Every person appointed, elected, employed (with the exception of seasonal employees) or contracted to serve the city in any office or position, and every person filing for election.
+Every person appointed, elected, employed (with the exception of seasonal employees) or contracted to serve the city in any office or position.

 Individuals Affected by the Code of Ethics